stsaria/AdvCommands/DefinedFunctions-EN.md

 - `length <assignment variable name> <variable name>` : Counts the number of elements in variables with integer-based sequential names like `variable name.0`, `variable name.1`, and assigns the count to the specified assignment variable name.
 (May not count accurately if the sequence is interrupted or doesn't start from 0) (Global variables only)
 - `trueif <true, false> <code>` : An `if` statement that only handles the `true` case.
 The code can be any length.
 - `bungeemove <server ID> <player name>` : Moves a player using BungeeCord.
 - `/advcmd appendfuncmode <function name>` : Enters function line append mode.
-(Chatting normally will add new lines to the function) (Chat command only)
+(Chatting normally will add new lines to the function) (Chat advCommand only)
 - `/advcmd endappendfuncmode` : Exits function line append mode.
-(Chat command only)
+(Chat advCommand only)
 - `teams <assignment variable name>` : Assigns the team list to the specified variable name.
 (Global variables only)
 - `size <assignment variable name> <variable name>` : Counts the number of elements in variables with any names like `variable name.a`, `variable name.hogeee`, and assigns the count to the specified assignment variable name.
 (Global variables only)
 - `players <assignment variable name>` : Assigns the player list to the specified variable name.
 (Global variables only)